colejarczyk/doc/api/points_transfers.rst

         ],
         "total": 2
     }

 Get a complete list of Points transfers (seller)
 ------------------------------------------------

-To retrieve a paginated list of Points transfers you will need to call the ``/api/seller/points/transfer`` endpoint with the ``GET`` method.
+To retrieve a paginated list of Points transfers you need to call the ``/api/seller/points/transfer`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^